thma/PolysemyCleanArchitecture/README.md

 results for all possible input values).

 - The definitions in this module do not have dependencies to anything from the outer circles.

-This makes it easy to test them in isolation.

 At the core of our Domain lies the `Reservation` data type: